About Nevada’s 529 Plans

 How They Work

-Nevada offers six 529 programs, all of which are open to anyone in any state.
-Our programs include the Nevada Prepaid Tuition Program and five programs administered through our Savings Plan partners: Future Path 529 Plan, the Vanguard 529 College Savings Plan, the USAA 529 Education Savings Plan brought to you by Victory Capitol, the Putnam 529 for America and the Wealthfront 529 College Savings Plan.
+Nevada offers several 529 programs, all of which are open to anyone in any state.
+Our programs include the Nevada Prepaid Tuition Program and five programs administered through our Savings Plan partners: Future Path 529 Plan, the Vanguard 529 College Savings Plan, the Victory Capital 529 Education Savings Plan, and the Wealthfront 529 College Savings Plan.
 These plans are rated like other investment funds based on fees and performance.
 Plan account owners deposit after-tax money into these funds and they grow on a tax-deferred basis.
 As long as you use a 529 account for qualified expenses, you pay no tax on the earnings.

 Compare Plans